Berkeley probes 'hands-off' police response to protest chaos

 “It was a crowd-control situation,” Reich said.
 “We steered clear of individual action.”

-Berkeley campus police had never encountered Black Bloc tactics before Wednesday, Reich said, “something we’ll have to prepare for and address going forward.”
+Berkeley campus police had never encountered Black Bloc tactics before the protest, Reich said, “something we’ll have to prepare for and address going forward.”

 More mayhem and serious injuries could have happened if police had mounted an aggressive crackdown, said Berkeley spokesman Dan Mogulof, who called the protest unprecedented for the campus.